 There’s no steel frame or body surrounding motorcyclists to protect them in an accident.
 There aren’t any air bags or seat belts either.
 Maintaining control and stability of a vehicle with two wheels is much more difficult than one with four wheels.
-We at Cantor Crane reviewed a study by the Insurance Institute for Highway Safety, which found more than half of all motorcycle accidents involve another vehicle.
+We at Cantor Injury Lawyers reviewed a study by the Insurance Institute for Highway Safety, which found more than half of all motorcycle accidents involve another vehicle.
 Motorcyclists are often launched off of their bike upon any type of impact, only to be stopped by another vehicle, the asphalt or concrete below them, or a stationary object.

 Common Motorcycle Injuries

 As a result of the fact that motorcyclists have little or no protection from bodily injury in an accident, common injuries they suffer include but aren’t limited to:

 - Cuts, scrapes, bruises and “road rash”

 Although lower body injuries and fractures are more common, head and spinal cord injuries are more severe.
 A spinal cord or traumatic brain injury can permanently and profoundly affect a motorcycle accident victim’s quality of life.

 Do you have 30 minutes to discuss your case with a Phoenix Motorcycle Accident Lawyer?

 Common Causes of Motorcycle Crashes

 We at Cantor Injury Lawyers have found that most motorcycle accidents occur because other motorists just don’t see the motorcycle.
 They present a different profile on the road than other vehicles, so they’re less likely to be seen in heavy traffic, blind spots, at night or in less than optimum visibility.
 Liability often results from: